 - Add the avocado to a medium bowl and pour in the lemon juice.
-Stir in the other vegetables, spices, and cilantro.
+Stir in the other vegetables, cumin, cayenne and cilantro.

 - Using a potato masher, mix in the room temperature cream cheese.

-- Heat the fryer to 350*F and plop in the wontons 2-3 at a time.
+- Heat the fryer to 350°F and plop in the wontons 2-3 at a time.
 Cook until golden brown and crispy.
-Remove from the oil with a slotted spoon and let dry on a paper towel.
+Remove the wontons from the oil with a slotted spoon and let them dry on a paper towel.
 Serve hot or cold!
+Enjoy!